asefahmed500/culture-crm/README.md

 ## Ethical Guardrails

--   **Transparency**: This README and the application UI clearly state when and how the Gemini LLM is used to generate insights.
+-   **Transparency**: This README and the application UI clearly state when and how the Qloo API and Gemini LLM are used to generate insights.
 -   **Privacy-First**: The system is designed to work with anonymized data from the start, requiring no PII for its core functionality.
 -   **Bias Detection**: The AI segmentation flow is prompted to identify and flag segments that may be based on potentially harmful stereotypes, which are then highlighted in the UI.
 -   **Human-in-the-Loop**: The Cultural Accuracy Scoring feature allows users to validate AI-generated profiles, providing a feedback loop to track and improve model accuracy over time.